ReactJS, the parts that you may dislike

 Even a simple backend interaction — fetch and update — is not straightforward.
 You either need to introduce a library like react-query, or fall back to the classic useEffect + setState pattern. useState and useEffect can be easily overused to handle any UI update, and you often end up with a bunch of them piled into a single component body.

-There are pitfalls that are error prone, especially for engineers new to React.
+There are pitfalls that are error-prone, especially for engineers new to React.
 Infinite re-rendering caused by updating state in the wrong spot, or by a dependency loop.
-Too many state updates causing performance issues.
-Hydration errors that happen all the time when working with NextJS.
+State duplication, often due to useState overuse.
+Too many state updates causing performance issues, often due to useEffect overuse.
+Frequent hydration errors when working with NextJS.
 The list goes on.